 Meridian Hill Park

-The park remains a gathering place for poor and marginalized people inhabiting the increasingly affluent surrounding neighborhoods.
-Many use it as their front yard, or even their living room— families, the ill, the aged, and the homeless.
+The park remains a gathering place for poor and marginalized people inhabiting increasingly affluent surrounding neighborhoods.
+Many use it as their front yard, or even their living room.—families, the ill, the aged, the homeless.
 The park belongs to everyone.

 Our goal is to uplift the park to help make it vivid and colorful and happy: a place where people can come anytime and be refreshed by immaculate pathways and bright, fresh bouquets wherever they look.